 - 6.6 RTLM's objectives were to promote the extremist Hutu ideology.
-Its strategy of broadcast evolved from music and other popular programs in 1993 to the incitement of the extermination of the Tutsis and elimination of the Hutus in the opposition in 1994.
-As from 7 April 1994, RTLM became a weapon in the execution of the genocide, by aiding, abetting and inciting the population and the militiamen to commit massacres.
-Ferdinand Nahimana was the ideologue and the strategist of the RTLM. - 6.7 As from April 1994, RTLM broadcast messages inciting the population and the militia groups to exterminate all the Tutsis and eliminate the moderate Hutus and Belgian nationals, by using such expressions as: "go work", "go clean", "to each his own Belgian", "the graves are not yet full ", "the revolution of 1959 is not over and must be carried through to its conclusion". - 6.8 Thus, during this period, Georges Henri Yvon Ruggiu, in his capacity as a reporter and employee of RTLM since 1 January 1994, presented programs in French that incited the people and the Interahamwe militiamen "to work" and "complete the revolution of 1959".
-These messages of incitement were designed to bring about the extermination of the Tutsi population and the elimination of moderate Hutus and certain Belgian nationals. - 6.9 Between January and July 1994, other reporters such as Valérie Bemeriki, Kantano Habimana, Gaspard Gahigi and Noël Hitimana also incited the population and the Interahamwe to exterminate the Tutsis and moderate Hutus.
-The same reporters slandered and denigrated Tutsi women over the RTLM airwaves. - 6.10 Thus, on 2 July 1994, the reporter Kantano Habimana incited the people to rise up, stand fast and fight the Inkotanyi using stones, machetes and spears, while rejoicing that in the end the Inkotanyi would be exterminated. - 6.11 Also, in June 1994, Valérie Bemeriki incited the people to set up roadblocks everywhere in order to monitor the Inyenzi-Inkotanyi
+Its strategy of broadcast evolved from music and other popular programs in 1993 to incite extermination of the Tutsis and elimination of the Hutus in the opposition in 1994.
+As from 7 April 1994, RTLM became an weapon in the execution of the genocide, by aiding, abetting and inciting the general public and the militiamen to commit massacres. - 6.7 As from April 1994, RTLM broadcast messages inciting the general public and the militia groups to exterminate all the Tutsis and eliminate the moderate Hutus and Belgian nationals, by using such expressions as: "go work", "go clean", "to each his own Belgian", "the graves are not yet full", "the revolution of 1959 is not over and must be carried through to its conclusion". - 6.8 Thus, during this period, Georges Henri Yvon Ruggiu, in his capacity as a reporter, broadcaster or announcer and employee of RTLM since 1 January 1994, presented programs in French that incited the people and the Interahamwe militiamen to "work and complete the revolution of 59".
+These messages of incitement were designed to bring about the extermination of the Tutsi population and the elimination of moderate Hutus and certain Belgian nationals.

-- effectively and expressed satisfaction at the large number of Inyenzi killed in the country. - 6.12 Between April and July 1994, RTLM broadcast interviews, messages and speeches by political and government figures which incited the extermination of the Tutsis and moderate Hutus. - 6.13 In April, May and June 1994, Hassan Ngeze, co-founder of the CDR, along with Jean-Bosco Barayagwiza, was interviewed on RTLM and Radio Rwanda.
-During those interviews, Hassan Ngeze called for the extermination of the Tutsis and Hutus in the opposition.
+- 6.9 Between January and July 1994, other reporters, broadcasters or announcers, such as Valérie Bemeriki, Kantano Habimana, Gaspard Gahigi and Noël Hitimana also incited the general public and the Interahamwe to exterminate the Tutsis and moderate Hutus.
+The same reporters slandered and denigrated Tutsi women over the RTLM airwaves. - 6.10 Thus, on 2 July 1994, the reporter Kantano Habimana incited the people to rise up, stand fast and fight the Inkotanyi using stones, machetes and spears, while rejoicing that in the end the Inkotanyi would be exterminated. - 6.11 Also, in June 1994, Valérie Bemeriki incited the people to set up roadblocks everywhere in order to monitor the Inyenzi-Inkotanyi effectively and expressed satisfaction at the large number of Inyenzi killed in the country. - 6.12 Between April and July 1994, RTLM broadcast interviews, messages and speeches by political and government figures which incited the extermination of the Tutsis and moderate Hutus. - 6.13 In April, May and June 1994, Hassan Ngeze, co-founder of the CDR, along with Jean-Bosco Barayagwiza, was interviewed on RTLM and Radio Rwanda.
+During those interviews, he called for the extermination of the Tutsis and Hutus in the opposition.
 He also defended the extremist Hutu ideology of the CDR. - 6.14 In addition, members of the government and the political parties used the media to incite the massacre of the Tutsi population and moderate Hutus.
-On 21 April 1994, in particular, the Prime Minister of the Interim Government, Jean Kambanda, stated that the RTLM broadcasts were "a crucial weapon in the fight against the enemy". - 6.15 From the end of 1993 through July 1994, RTLM identified the locations where the Tutsis had sought refuge and told the Interahamwe militiamen to attack those locations.
+On 21 April 1994, in particular, the Prime Minister of the Interim Government, Jean Kambanda, stated that the RTLM broadcasts were "a crucial weapon in the fight against the enemy". - 6.15 From end of 1993 through July 1994, RTLM identified the locations where the Tutsis had sought refuge for their own protection and told the Interahamwe militiamen to attack those locations.
 Several of the locations were attacked and the Tutsis there were massacred.
 In certain cases, RTLM identified certain individuals who were described as accomplices and told the militiamen to find and execute them. - 6.16 As from 10 April 1994, RTLM and notably two of its employees, Valérie Bemeriki and Noël Hitimana, incited the militiamen to attack the Kadafi mosque in Nyamirambo.
 The reporters named certain individuals who had sought refuge there and gave orders to eliminate them.
-In the days that followed, Kadafi mosque was attacked and several refugees were executed. - 6.17 Between April and July 1994, Georges Ruggiu made broadcasts on RTLM that incited the youth and militiamen to commit massacres of the civilian Tutsi population.
-In the broadcasts he called on them to continue to "work" and mobilize themselves at roadblocks and at night rounds.
+In the days that followed, Kadafi mosque was in fact attacked and several refugees killed.